 The buzz is real—and well deserved.
 Just look at the queue outside Eden Noodles and you’ll see what we mean.
-As you enter the much-loved Mt Eden takeaway joint, look to your left and you’ll see an elderly Chinese woman making dumplings with such speed you’ll find it hard to look away.
-The dumplings come in one option—pork—swimming in your choice of sauce or soup.
+As you enter the much-loved Mt Eden takeaway joint (they also have a branch in the CBD and Albany), look to your left and you’ll see an elderly Chinese woman making dumplings with such speed you’ll find it hard to look away.
+There are four options for dumplings including a veggie version and come swimming in your choice of sauce or soup.
 Order the dumplings in spicy sauce for a taster of that famous Sichuan numbing spice.
 Earning a rep as some of Auckland’s best dumplings, these bad boys are more addictive than your latest Netflix obsession.
+Elaine just loves their 'fresh and amazing sauces' and Kito loves any of their dumplings in spicy sauce.
+We couldn't agree more.

-Despite their recent low hygiene grade that we're sure they're working on improving, we couldn't leave out New Flavour as it's just a Dominion Road staple.
-New Flavour pumps out bloody good dumplings—they’re some of Auckland’s finest.
+Dominion road staple New Flavour pumps out bloody good dumplings—they’re some of Auckland’s finest.
 What’s more, the non-dumpling options are equally incredible.
 The fried pancake dishes are a must-try—as is the veggie fried rice.
 As for the dumplings, the pork mince with prawn and chives is a no-fail order or hit the pork and beef mince for an all-out meat attack.
+Sushmitha says their dumplings are 'always steaming fresh and yummy and are a good quantity for the price.
 Pro-tip: the sweet red bean pancake makes the perfect post-dumpling dessert.

 The Blue Breeze Inn

 The Blue Breeze Inn has that Hawaiian-Asian thing down-pat and their food is glorious.
-We’re yet to try something substandard from their menu, and the dumplings are particular standouts.
-Here you’ll find two steamed offerings: black tiger prawn and sesame or pork and black truffle.
-If you’re more of a fried dumpling guy or gal, they’ve got you covered with a spicy chicken number.
-We can’t go past the juicy prawn variety that’s bursting with flavour.
+We’re yet to try something substandard from their menu, and the dumplings and wontons are particular standouts.
+With everything from steamed pork and prawn shumai (one fan's all-time fave) to fried chicken spicy dumplings and crystal dumplings, you're sure to find the perfect dump for your craving.
 And, of course, no visit is complete without munching your way through Blue Breeze’s signature pork belly steamed bun.

 Shaolin Kung Fu Noodle